 But it’s a lot of trouble to try to get an exact ratio.
 Frankly, most of us wouldn’t even know how to measure such a thing with any degree of exactitude.

 So let’s simplify the matter.
 Basically, you’ll be building your pile in layers, as you would a lasagna.
 Alternate so-called "brown" and "green" materials.
 Note that they do not have to be literally brown and green in color (these are only expressions).
 The brown materials are the ones with carbon and are tougher to break down.
+Examples are:

 The green materials are the ones with nitrogen.
 They break down fast and heat up the pile.
 Examples are: